What’s On

 Love our Hillfort

 Our dedicated volunteers meet at the CAER Heritage Centre every Wednesday morning at 10:00 until 12:00.
-Together we clear and maintain the Hillfort site, take part in an array of crafts such as; woodworking, clay-making, willow tunnel construction and many more!
+Together we take part in post-excavation (finds cleaning and environmental archaeology) clear and maintain the Hillfort site, take part in an array of ancient crafts such as; metalworking, ceramics, woodworking and many more!

 From 10:00 to 12:00